Twilight Actors’ Roles So Terrible They Want To Forget

 In all, the Twilight Saga featured 5 films: Twilight (2008), New Moon (2009), Eclipse (2010), Breaking Dawn: Part 1 (2011) and Breaking Dawn: Part 2 (2012).

-Although it divided the opinion of expert critics – and part of the public – the Twilight Saga became a huge financial success.
-Together, the films grossed about $3.3 billion.
+Although it divided the opinion of the specialized critics – and part of the public – the Twilight Saga became a huge financial success.
+Together, the films grossed an estimated $3.3 billion.

-We’ve listed below the 7 roles the Twilight actors want fans to forget; check out.
+We’ve listed below the 7 roles the Twilight actors want fans to forget about; check out.

 Kristen Stewart – Jumper

 Twilight marked a turning point in Kristen Stewart’s career.
-Before playing Bella Swan, the actress was known for performances in movies like Panic Room and Hold Those Kids.
+Prior to playing Bella Swan, the actress was known for performances in films like Panic Room and Hold Those Kids.
 In addition, the actress acted in Jumper, a highly criticized superhero film.

 Released in 2008, Jumper follows the story of a young man – played by Hayden Christensen (Star Wars) who has the power of teleportation.
 The film was heavily criticized by the public, mainly for its inconsistent plot and disappointing ending.